galliot-us/smart-social-distancing/README.md

 The command that you need to execute will depend on the chosen device because each one has an independent Dockerfile.

 There are two alternatives to run the processor in your device:
-  1. Using `git` and building the docker image yourself.
+  1. Using `git` and building the docker image yourself (Follow the guide in [this](#running-the-processor-building-the-image) section).
-  2. Pulling the (already built) image from [Neuralet's Docker Hub repository](https://hub.docker.com/repository/docker/neuralet/smart-social-distancing).
+  2. Pulling the (already built) image from [Neuralet's Docker Hub repository](https://hub.docker.com/repository/docker/neuralet/smart-social-distancing) (Follow the guide in [this](#running-the-processor-from-neuralet-docker-hub-repository) section).

 ##### Running the processor building the image

-Make sure you have the prerequisites and then clone this repository to your local system by running this command:
+Make sure your system fulfills the prerequisites and then clone this repository to your local system by running this command:

 ```bash
 git clone https://github.com/neuralet/smart-social-distancing.git